windwp/windline.nvim/README.md

   It still has some problems but you can try use it [MoreInfo](https://github.com/windwp/windline.nvim/wiki/Floating-statusline)

-  Credit to @justinmk for an ffi code
+  Credit to @shadmansaleh for an ffi code

 # Setup